 - Docker provides additional support to clean the unnecessary code bits from the deployment container.

 - Its always set to pair the docker file associated to its respective run statements.
-This helps to solve problems as like prescribed excluding unnecessary disk space usage.
+This helps to solve problems as prescribed, excluding unnecessary disk space usage.

-- Docker always prefers catching up statements in the docker file that has not faced any change.
-Time-saving can be achieved by setting the contents depicted in the docker file at an order were least possible change contents are mentioned at the top and more likely change contents are depicted at the bottom of the file.
+- Docker always prefers catching up on statements in the docker file that has not faced any change.
+Therefore, Time-saving can be achieved by setting the contents depicted in the docker file in an order where the least possible change contents are mentioned at the top, and more likely, change contents are depicted at the bottom of the file.

 This has been a guide to Docker Commands.
 Here we have discussed basic, immediate as well as advanced Docker Commands.
 You may also look at the following articles to learn more.